-The Notice of Request for Review and the Request for Review that are prepared by a parent must be served on the Board of Education of the school district the same way the Notice of Intention to Seek Review was served, no later than 40 calendar days after the date of the decision of the impartial hearing office you are requesting be reviewed.
+A Notice of Request for Review and the Request for Review that are prepared by a parent must be served on the Board of Education of the school district the same way the Notice of Intention to Seek Review was served, no later than 40 calendar days after the date of the decision of the impartial hearing officer (IHO) you are requesting be reviewed.
 However, if a school district already initiated an appeal of the IHO decision against the parent by serving the parent with a Request for Review within the same 40-day timeline, the parent would not need to follow the instructions below.
 Instead, the parent may respond to the school district's Request for Review in an Answer or Answer with Cross-Appeal as described in Section II of this guide.

 2. A Notice of Request for Review (Form B / Form B)

 A copy of this notice should be attached as a cover page to your Request for Review.
 The heading, or caption in this document should record the same parent and school district names in the upper left-hand corner as those that were listed on the Notice of Intention to Seek Review.
 The body of the Notice of Request for Review must contain the words exactly as they appear on Form B, and must be signed by you at the bottom.